35 Best Things to Do in Nice, France

 We hope this guide has answered your questions about the best activities in Nice, France.

 Oh!
-And if you are visiting the South of France soon, follow my Instagram for more hidden gems and travel tips.
+And if you are visiting the South of France soon, follow my Instagram and join my Facebook group for more hidden gems and travel tips.
 Happy travels!

 About Me